Nette Tester 2.2.0 is out

 parameter is repeatable, so you can mark separated directories for coverage

-The 2.2.0 version brings few minor fixes and mainly two new features.
+The 2.2.0 version brings a few minor fixes and mainly two new features.

 Tester\Expect object allows you to test “random” items